learntextvis/keyword-in-context/README.md

 ## Via Script Tags

 To use the component via script tags.
 Download this repository and look in the `dist` folder.
-There are three files there of note
+There are two files there of particular note

- - `keyword_in_context.all.js` - This is the component bundled with all of its dependencies.
-Start here if you are just beginning.

  - `keyword_in_context.js` - The component.